Synthesizing an Optimal Spin Qubit Shuttling Bus Architecture for the Surface Code: Introduction

 In this work we synthesize an optimal one‑dimensional shuttling‑bus architecture \cite{kunne2024spinbus, Patomäki2024} for the rotated surface code.
 Our approach combines a mixed‑integer optimization model for small code distances with a scalable heuristic for larger distances, by exploiting coherent spin shuttling \cite{seidler2022conveyor, PRXQuantum.4.030303}.
 The resulting architecture minimizes both the total shuttling distance and cycle latency, obtaining improved logical error rates compared to the baseline architecture synthesis method.

+Established layout optimization techniques (including classical standard VLSI placement \cite{pucknell1994basic, sechen1986timberwolf3} and emerging quantum computing approaches \cite{yin2025qecc}) are inapplicable to the unique properties and constraints of the considered architecture, which leverages 1D global parallel shuttling.
+Consequently, our synthesis techniques are specifically tailored to the architecture at hand, aligning with the growing paradigm of application-aware co-design of quantum systems, where specific architectures are tailored to algorithmic requirements to maximize efficiency under hardware constraints \cite{li2020towards, tomesh2021quantum, li2021co, lin2022domain}.

-The main contributions of this work are as follows: \begin{itemize} \item The development of a mathematical model for optimally synthesizing spin qubits in a shuttle bus architecture, minimizing the error overhead added by the shuttlings needed for the syndrome extraction of the surface code. \item The proposal of an optimal-inspired heuristic technique for the scalable synthesis of larger code distances. \item An analysis of the pseudo-threshold values for each noise source of the considered noise model, consisting of depolarizing noise for quantum gates and dephasing noise for latency-induced errors. \item An exploration of the architecture design decisions' impact on the performance of the surface code, considering shuttling velocity, distance between elements, and architecture synthesis techniques. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item The development of a mathematical model for optimally synthesizing spin qubits in a shuttle bus architecture, minimizing the error overhead added by the shuttlings needed for the syndrome extraction of the chosen quantum error correction code. \item The proposal of an optimal-inspired heuristic placement technique for the scalable synthesis of larger code distances specifically tailored for the surface code. \item An analysis of the pseudo-threshold values for each noise source of the considered noise model, consisting of depolarizing noise for quantum gates and dephasing noise for latency-induced errors. \item An exploration of the architecture design decisions' impact on the performance of the surface code, considering shuttling velocity, distance between elements, and architecture synthesis techniques. \end{itemize}

 The remainder of the paper is structured as follows.
 In Section \ref{sec:shuttling_bus_arch} we introduce the considered architecture and review similar work.
 Section \ref{sec:surface_code_synthesis} explains how the surface code can be mapped into the architecture and explores optimal and heuristic qubit placement.
 In Section \ref{sec:qec_results} we explore how the proposed layout performs for the surface code, exploring both noise and architecture parameters.
 The work is concluded in Section \ref{sec:conclusions} where the outcomes of the paper are summarized and future work directions are outlined.